csolisr/public-scripts/README.md

 # This is a mirrored repository

-If you're browsing this repository from [GitHub](https://github.com/csolisr/public-scripts), you should know that the main home for these files is on [my personal server over Forgejo](https://code.azkware.net/csolisr/public-scripts).
+If you're browsing this repository from [Codeberg](https://codeberg.org/csolisr/public-scripts) or [GitHub](https://github.com/csolisr/public-scripts), you should know that the main home for these files is on [my personal server over Forgejo](https://code.azkware.net/csolisr/public-scripts).

 # Description